microsoft/azurelinux/toolkit/docs/how_it_works/6_analysis.md

 If no packages has been built, a target `fake-built-packages-list` can be run to generate a list as if all the packages in the rpm output folder were built locally.

 ## sodiff
-sodiff is a process which looks for new versions of .SO files and provides a list of packages that need to be rebuilt due to the change.
+sodiff is a process which looks for new versions of `.so` files and provides a list of packages that need to be rebuilt due to the change.

 To provide a list of packages that need to be rebuilt, simply run `sodiff-check` target.
 The target will fail if no packages has been built.
 In that case, one can run `fake-built-packages-list` target before making a sodiff check.
 This will allow to analyze all RPMs except just the locally built ones.

 ### Implementation

 ### Artifacts
-The artifacts are available in the SODIFF_OUTPUT_FOLDER, which is built/sodiff by default.
+The artifacts are available in the `$(SODIFF_OUTPUT_FOLDER)`, which is `build/sodiff` by default.
 The results of sodiff check are:
-    - summary.txt file, containing a list of source rpm names (without the extension part) of packages that need to be rebuilt due to .so version change,
+    - `summary.txt` file, containing a list of source rpm names (without the extension part) of packages that need to be rebuilt due to `.so` version change,
-    - sodiff.log file, updated throughout the build with names of packages that are currently processed (use `tail -f` to track progress of the check).
+    - `sodiff.log` file, updated throughout the build with names of packages that are currently processed (use `tail -f` to track progress of the check).
-    - Files following a naming format: `require_$SOFILE`, where `$SOFILE` is a full name of a .so file with updated version.
+    - Files following a naming format: `require_$SOFILE`, where `$SOFILE` is a full name of a `.so` file with updated version.
 It contains a list of packages that depend on that file.

 ## Prev: [Miscellaneous Topics](5_misc.md)